up1/soa_group4/user-service/test/test-api-case-all-users.md

-# Get User By Page and items per page
+# Get List of User By Page and items per page

 It can be running with 'silk silk.url="http://localhost:9001"'